jamestomasino/blog.tomasino.org/content/post/doors-lead-in-doors-lead-out-doors-no-bigger-than-a-little-girls-pout.md

 slug: "doors-lead-in-doors-lead-out-doors-no-bigger-than-a-little-girls-pout"
 ---

-The last real conversation I had with Erin before all of this started was about <span style="text-decoration:underline;">Alice in Wonderland</span>.
+The last real conversation I had with Erin before all of this started was about Alice in Wonderland.
 Specifically, it was about Mabel.
-I'm not sure how many of you have read <span style="text-decoration:underline;">Alice in Wonderland</span>, but Mabel is a friend of Alice's from school whom she mentions early on.
+I'm not sure how many of you have read Alice in Wonderland, but Mabel is a friend of Alice's from school whom she mentions early on.
 Here is the passage:

 > \`I'm sure I'm not Ada,' she said, \`for her hair goes in such long
 > ringlets, and mine doesn't go in ringlets at all; and I'm sure I can't